Ranarangam Movie Review: This Sharwanand Starrer Is A Forgettable One!

 • Weak screenplay

-• Repetitive story line
+• Repetitive storyline

 • Sharwanand wasted in an under-developed role